 But how valuable are these indicators for tomorrow?

 A tomorrow so profoundly different that we can’t begin to imagine.
-A tomorrow where the skills of today are obsolete in months not years, where processes are automated, dematerialised, augmented and replaced.
+A tomorrow where the skills of today are obsolete in months not years, where processes are automated, de-materialized, augmented and replaced.
 A tomorrow where 375 million people have to re-skill in less than a decade.
 A tomorrow where careers are a portfolio and not a singular.
 A tomorrow where AI is faster, more accurate at almost every computation, from health diagnosis, to legal representation and education.

 Are you ready?